-I often start out with objects that begin with the same sound/letter in the child’s name and have a great beginning reading conversations with those.
+I often start out with objects that begin with the same sound/letter in the child’s name and have great beginning reading conversations with those.
 We talk about how some objects start with the same sound.
-For example, I can have a pen, a pig (those small plastic ones), a peg, or a pencil, but could also have had a pin, a pan, a pot, or a pig.
-In this playful way, children start taking their first baby steps towards word recognition, or reading.
+For example, I can have a pen, a pig (those small plastic ones), a peg, or a pencil, but could also have a pin, a pan, a pot, or a pig.
+In this playful way, children start taking their first baby steps toward word recognition or reading.
 The possibilities almost have no limits and the name of the game is “fun.”

 What’s in your mystery bottle?